PythonRSAS/pythonrsas.github.io/_posts/2019-10-02-8-Time-Series-Indexing.md

 ### DatetimeIndex

 Pandas <span class="coding">Timestamp</span> is pandas' equivalent to the Python's native <span class="coding">datetime</span>  object and in many cases a pandas Timestamp is interchangeable with Python's datetime object.
 Pandas Timestamp  combines the flexibility of datetime and <span class="coding">dateutil</span> and the efficiency of vectorized representation from numpy.datetime64.
-The example below illustrates how a list of objects with mixed formats is automatically coerced to Datetimeindex by .
+The example below illustrates how a list of objects with mixed formats is automatically coerced to <span class="coding">Datetimeindex</span> by .

 <div class="code-head"><span>code</span>Pandas DatetimeIndex.py</div>